Learn something new every day

 A culvert can be built from a wide variety of materials, depending on the size and where it is installed.
 Concrete, metal, and plastics are all common choices to line the cutting used to make a culvert, preventing the sides from caving in.
 Extremely large culverts can be big enough to stand up in, allowing for a heavy volume of winter water, while small ones may not be much larger than household plumbing: just big enough to divert the water flow to a drainage area.
 If a culvert is not effective enough, it may be replaced with a small raised bridge to elevate the roadway above the frequently flooded area.

 I want to build a two story side extension.
-As there is a river culvert running on the side storm drain there is an unusually big gap between my house and my neighbour's house.
+As there is a river culvert running on the side storm drain there is an unusually big gap between my house and my neighbor's house.
 I am told my extension should be more than 4 meters away from the culvert.
 However as the culvert is running at an angle my proposed extension needs to be at angle which means the front of it can be 3.5 meters, but the back reducing to just over 2 meters.
 Any suggestions on designing this extension?

 Your assistance much appreciated.